Xunnamius/rejoinder/MAINTAINING.md

 > a release may result in a non-functional package being released if said
 > package depends on other packages in the project that have unreleased changes.
 >
-> [Turbo][24] solves this problem and should be preferred over building packages
+> Symbiote's "project topology" command solves this problem and should be
-> by hand.
+> preferred over building packages individually.

-There are two ways to execute the release procedure by hand.
+There are two ways to execute the release procedure of a particular package by hand.
 The first is by leveraging the release script:

 ```bash
 # Do a symbiote dry run first: